-In 2020 the Fort Collins Interfaith Council (FCIFC) grant program will focus on projects that move our mission forward.
+In 2021 the Fort Collins Interfaith Council (FCIFC) grants program will focus on projects that forward our mission:

 The Fort Collins Interfaith Council’s Mission is to facilitate interfaith understanding, cooperation and action towards the greater good in our community.

 FCIFC will fund projects that promote the common good in our community of Fort Collins and involve diverse groups of people in both the planning and implementation of the project.

 FCIFC will only consider applications for projects that meet the following eligibility requirements:

 The project will promote dialogue and/or community education to increase understanding of diverse groups and perspectives, and initiate joint action and service.

 The project will build bridges between diverse faith communities or diverse community groups within Fort Collins.

 The project will occur between November 2021 and September 2022.